• Skip to primary navigation

 Instructions

-1. Preheat oven to 400 and line a baking sheet with foil.
-Toss tomatoes with a little olive oil and roast for 30 minutes.
+1. Preheat oven to 400 and line a baking sheet with parchment paper or foil.
+Toss tomatoes with a tablespoon of olive oil and roast for 30 minutes.

 3. Gently toss farro, tuna and tomatoes together.
-Drizzle on a few tablespoons of olive oil and add the lemon juice and toss again.
+Drizzle on a few tablespoons of olive oil and add the lemon juice and mint and toss again.
 Season to taste with salt and pepper.

 Notes